ramkam/safari_to_pdf/README.md

  * The name is not collected in the save dialog => no save
  * Safari crashes (long document)=> sometimes it saves
+ * Non Html dont behave the same
+ * pdf files can have a blank name
+ * some titles start with a . => error message shows up
+ * allow to put custom file name (cf. batch)

 Files in 2 formats :